Learn techniques to stop midlife guilt from holding you back from accomplishing what you want out of life.

 By the time we’ve reached middle age, we have felt our share of guilt over the years.
 Guilt over choosing to work instead of be home with our children.
 Guilt over choosing to stay home instead of advancing our careers.
 Guilt for not volunteering enough at the school.
 Guilt over spending too much money on frivolous items.
 Guilt over not saving enough money for retirement.
 Guilt over not spending enough time with our parents.

-So, what exactly is guilt?
+I think we have all felt it at times but what exactly is guilt?
 Guilt is an emotional experience that happens when someone believes (whether it is true or not) they have lowered their measure or breached a moral standard, and feel responsible for it.